| operation-class | R Documentation |

 objects obeys the distributive law.

-operations can be applied to layer-like objects using *
+operations can be applied to layer-like objects using * or |>, with slightly

 different results:

-, application of operations to a list of layer-like objects is distributive.
+Using *, application of operations to a list of layer-like objects is distributive.
 For example,

-list(geom_line(), geom_point()) * blend("multiply")
+list(geom_line(), geom_point()) * blend("multiply") is

-equivalent to list(geom_line() * blend("multiply"), geom_point() * blend("multiply"))
+equivalent to list(geom_line() * blend("multiply"), geom_point() * blend("multiply"));

 i.e. it multiply-blends the contents of the two layers individually.

-, application of operations to a list of layer-like objects is not
+Using |>, application of operations to a list of layer-like objects is not

 distributive (unless the only reasonable interpretation of applying the

-transformation is necessarily distributive; e.g. adjust()
+transformation is necessarily distributive; e.g. adjust()).
+For example,

-list(geom_line(), geom_point()) |> blend("multiply")
+list(geom_line(), geom_point()) |> blend("multiply") would multiply-blend

 both layers together, rather than multiply-blending the contents of the